nuncjo/comicthief/README.rst

 Comic Books Scraper.
 Easy download comics and make .cbz files.

+Should work on Python versions 3.4+ on Linux and also on Windows/MacOS (but not tested yet).

 Downloads comics from `Readcomics.tv <http://www.readcomics.tv/>`_.

 Download and install ComicThief by:

 .. code-block:: bash

+    $ pip3 install ComicThief
+    or
     $ python3 setup.py install -r requirements.txt

 Use as comand line utility: